 YES Career Coaching & Resume Writing Services Launches Personal Placement Service to Help Mid-Career Professionals Land Their Dream Job

-Alexandria, Virginia, Feb.
-27, 2024 (GLOBE NEWSWIRE) -- YES Career Coaching & Resume Writing Services, a top-rated resume writing services and career coaching company, is excited to announce its new Personal Placement service.
+Alexandria, Virginia – YES Career Coaching & Resume Writing Services, a top-rated resume writing services and career coaching company, is excited to announce its new Personal Placement service.
 Personal Placement is a unique form of reverse recruiting that helps busy executives and mid-career professionals land their dream jobs quickly, without wasting their valuable time searching and applying for new jobs.

 The new program by YES Career Coaching & Resume Writing Services is designed to save executives and mid-career professionals hundreds of frustrating hours in finding and applying for jobs, as well as researching companies with which they’ll interview.
 The 5-star-rated company will work closely with individuals to create a unique go-to-market strategy for them.
 This includes identifying suitable opportunities; contacting people to network with; crafting compelling and targeted resumes, cover letters, and LinkedIn profiles; and applying for jobs on behalf of the client.